-Dorilus dismounted and swung an ax into heartwood, and the dust smelled dry, rich for milling.
-He led the Dunaways back to the narrow mouth of the slough and chinked a cottonwood.
-“You put our names on the charter of your mill and raft company like you promised.”
-He walked across the neck of the slough and chinked an ash tree.
-“Before the ice melts, we’ll cut a channel from the cottonwood to the ash and line it with spar-poles.
-When the water opens, we’ll float the logs through, and tie rafts against an island.”
+Dorilus swung an ax into heartwood, and the dust smelled dry, rich for milling.
+“You put our names on the charter of your mill and raft company like you promised,” said Dorilus.
+“If the water gets as high as that flood-ring over on that maple, we’ll break the jam with hand-spikes and cant-dogs.
+Otherwise we’ll use dynamite.”
+He pointed his ax at a path he saw through river trees.
+“We’ll cut a channel and line it with spar-poles.
+We’ll float the logs through and tie rafts against an island.”

 “Knox Island,” said I.

 Captain Dunaway nodded acquiescently, and Gordon pulled from a leather valise a stack of Congressional certificates—hundreds of land warrants issued to soldiers who had fought Santa Anna in Mexico–one-hundred-sixty acres apiece, valued at five bits an acre—but bought back east by the Dunaway’s father at three bits per acre, from men unwilling to come west.

 Dorilus and I copied the land warrants for an entire day, and next morning we dropped to our knees and recited with the Dunaways, “Oh, Almighty God who hast commissioned angels to guide and protect us from our setting out until our return, to clothe us with invisible protection…”